MarcoIeni/release-plz/docs/src/config.md

 - If `true`, `release-plz` runs `cargo publish`. *(Default)*.
 - If `false`, `release-plz` doesn't run `cargo publish`.

+With this option disabled, release-plz will continue creating git tags.
-  You can use this option if you are only interested in git tags or if you want to run `cargo publish` by yourself.
+However, note that release-plz will still use the cargo registry to check what's the latest release, so you still need to run `cargo publish` by yourself.

 #### The `publish_allow_dirty` field